vortexint/Magnet/readme.md

 # ...
 magnet_package(${CMAKE_CURRENT_SOURCE_DIR}/assets)

-# if not using any asset, pass a directory that doesn't exist anywhere instead:
+# If not using any assets, pass a non-existent directory:
 magnet_package(UNDEFINED)
 ```